AntonioIDeTIC/IFTH/README.md

 </p>

 <p align="justify">
 The data augmentation process implemented in this work builds upon the methods developed by  <a href="https://github.com/muhammad-faizan-122/yolo-data-augmentation" target="_blank">muhammad-faizan-122</a>, whose repository provides a code example using the Almbumentations library.
+The main.py and utils.py given in this repository are modifications from his original code.
 </p>

 <p align="justify">